Many people have up-and-down relationships with goal setting.

 How to Make Your Intention Journal

-Now that you have a good understanding of intentions, let’s get started with our journal.
+Now that you have a good understanding of intentions, let’s get started with our intention journal:

 As you start your journal, your first few entries should be all about your intentions.
 But how do you decide what intentions to set?
 Here are questions to ask yourself to help you decide on your intentions: